rp-rs/rp-hal/boards/rp-pico/README.md

 ### [pico_gpio_in_out](./examples/pico_gpio_in_out.rs)

-Reads the 'Boot Select' pin and drives the on-board LED to match it (i.e. on when pressed, off when not pressed).
+Reads a push button attached to GPIO 15 and drives the on-board LED to match it (i.e. on when pressed, off when not pressed).

 ### [pico_rtic](./examples/pico_rtic.rs)